dlinsin/NPReceiptVerification/README.md

 That's it!

+###License

+This code is released under the MIT License.
+See LICENSE for more information.

 ###Thank You
 Thank you to roddi's ValidateStoreReceipts which I used as an example and some code from.
 That can be found [here](https://github.com/roddi/ValidateStoreReceipt).